How to Apply for Financial Aid

 Step 7: If requested, you may now accept your loan offer on MyPima.
 Loan offers begin in July after the Department of Education sets the interest rate for the upcoming school year.

-Step 8: If you accepted loans, complete your Loan Entrance Counseling and Master Promissory Note (MPN) which are now listed as red flags on your MyPima account.
+Step 8: If you accepted loans, complete your Loan Entrance Counseling and Master Promissory Note (MPN) which are now listed as red X icons on your MyPima account.

 Step 9: Sign up for e-refund in so excess funds will be sent to you faster.
 Checks in the mail take a couple more days and can get lost.